 Main Places of Interest

-Victoria has many must-go places.
-Every corner of the state offers a different piece of history and scenery, completed with other hidden gems in between.
-There are many things to see and do, and the following are a good start.
+Victoria is home to many must-see destinations.
+Every part of the state offers its own history, landscapes and hidden gems in between.
+There is plenty to see and do, and the following highlights are a good place to start.

 Great Ocean Road